YLJ6038/YLJ6038/README.md

 ### Hi there 👋
 WE HAWT!
 This is Longji Yin, currently a RA at ZJU FAST-Lab.
-Prev to this, M.S. in Robotics at JHU and B.E. in Automation at ZJU.  📫 How to reach me: ljyin6038@163.com.
+Prev to this, M.S. in Robotics at JHU and B.E. in Automation at ZJU.
+📫 How to reach me: ljyin6038@163.com / ljyin@connect.hku.hk

 <!--
 **YLJ6038/YLJ6038** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.